 Going green is one of the most important movements affecting commercial food service operations today.
-Going green can be one of the smartest operational decisions you can make for your restaurant, as it not only reduces consumption and draws environmentally-conscious customers, but actually saves money for your operation in the long run.
+It can be one of the smartest operational decisions you can make for your restaurant.
+Not only does it reduce consumption and draws environmentally-conscious customers, but it actually saves money for your operation in the long run.

 Invest in energy-efficient commercial kitchen equipment.
 Purchase ENERGY STAR® qualified commercial kitchen equipment whenever your old equipment wears out.
-With efficient equipment, your operation will consume less energy and less water without sacrificing quality.
-In fact, the money you save in utility bills is often enough to recover the cost of the equipment itself. »
+With efficient equipment, your operation will consume less resources without sacrificing quality.
+In fact, the money you save in utility bills is often enough to recover the cost of the equipment itself.

 Establish a start-up and shut-down schedule.
 Your commercial kitchen equipment may be constantly powered on, running up a high energy bill even during your slowest hours.
-Develop a schedule that educates kitchen staff when to turn on and when to turn off the equipment to help minimize lost profits.
+Develop a schedule that educates kitchen staff when to turn the equipment on and off to help minimize lost profits.

-In a 2008 National Restaurant Association survey, 62 percent of consumers polled stated that they would prefer to dine at an environmentally-friendly restaurant if given the choice.1 Making earth-friendly changes in your operation requires a great effort on your part, but that effort is crucial to gaining the allegiance of almost two thirds of American diners.
+In a 2008 National Restaurant Association survey, 62% of consumers polled stated that they would prefer to dine at an environmentally-friendly restaurant if given the choice.1 Making earth-friendly changes in your operation requires a great effort on your part.
+This effort is crucial to gaining the allegiance of almost two thirds of American diners.
 Customers today are conscious of their choices as well as that of the businesses where they spend their time and money.
-Operating an environmentally-conscious restaurant is a key strategy in keeping your business going strong in a future of strained resources and educated diners.
-As an owner or operator, be sure you consider your customers' opinions and values.
+Operating an environmentally-conscious restaurant is a key strategy to keeping your business going strong in a future of strained resources and educated diners.
+As an owner or operator, be sure you consider customer opinions and values.
 Communicate your own values by making the choice to go green.

-Restaurants pollute the earth's atmosphere and water resources every time they open their doors for business.
-In fact, studies show that commercial kitchens use over twice the energy per square foot than other commercial buildings.2 By taking steps to make your restaurant more environmentally friendly, you will reduce your operation's negative impact on the environment and improve your commitment to a healthier atmosphere.
+Restaurants pollute the Earth's atmosphere and water resources every time they open their doors for business.
+In fact, studies show that commercial kitchens use over twice the energy per square foot than other commercial buildings.2 By taking steps to make your restaurant more environmentally friendly, you will reduce your operation's negative impact on the environment and improve your commitment to a healthier environment.